- Administrative Services Home

 Required backup: for Open Purchase Orders, no backup is required by the Business Office, nor should it be included.

-Regular Purchase Orders are established in cases where you have a more exact idea of the cost of the expense AND can include backup to show the cost, such as a quote or estimate.
+Standard Purchase Orders are established in cases where you have a more exact idea of the cost of the expense AND can include backup to show the cost, such as a quote or estimate.
 In cases like this, a PO number will be established that begins with a P. These costs should be indicated in more exact terms, such as $357.25.
-An example of a Regular Purchase Order would be the Chemistry department requesting 6 beakers and 3 graduated cylinders through a Requisition Request Form that has a quote attached.
+An example of a Standard Purchase Order would be the Chemistry department requesting 6 beakers and 3 graduated cylinders through a Requisition Request Form that has a quote attached.

 On the Requisition Request Form: enter each item number, description, quantity, and unit price.

 Required backup: a quote, estimate, or similar document indicating the estimated cost.
 Shopping carts may not be accepted by the Purchasing department.